Apple Cinnamon Baked Oatmeal Cups

-These Apple Cinnamon Baked Oatmeal Cups are perfect for an easy and healthy breakfast throughout the week!
+These Baked Apple Oatmeal Cups are perfect for an easy and healthy breakfast throughout the week!
 Enjoy now or freeze for later!

 Are you ready for a few healthier recipes now that the holidays are officially over?
 As much as we all love chocolate and cookies, sometimes you just need something a little lighter.
 Speaking of chocolate and cookies, I have a healthier recipe coming later this week that involves both.
 I know, I couldn’t help myself.